Bunnie Fire covering 183 acres prompts evacuations outside San Diego

 Before noon, a brush fire began near Chuck Wagon Road, outside Ramona, California, in the hills northeast of San Diego.

-The blaze, dubbed the Bunnie Fire, has since grown to at least 183 acres and exhibits a "dangerous rate of spread," officials told NBC 7.
+The blaze, dubbed the Bunnie Fire, grew to 184 acres by 7pm local time while exhibiting a "dangerous rate of spread," officials told NBC 7.

-A temporary evacuation point has been set up at Olive Pierce Middle School, Fox 5 reports.

-One structure is under threat from the fire, NBC San Diego reports.
+The San Diego County Sheriff’s Department said there were no reports of injuries or structural damage.

-Crews are fighting the fire on the ground, while aircraft are dropping water and retardant on the blaze from above.
+Crews were fighting the fire on the ground, while aircraft are dropping water and retardant on the blaze from above as it spread across hilly, dry terrain.

-A temporary staging area for horses and other livestock has been set up by the Ramona Municipal Water District in the arena and parking lot at the Ramona Rodeo Ground.
+A temporary staging area for horses and other livestock had been set up by the Ramona Municipal Water District in the arena and parking lot at the Ramona Rodeo Ground.

 On Wednesday, temperatures reached up to 80 degrees, with winds of about 15 mph, according to the Weather Channel.